CScharer/horse_races/README.md

 This is an electronic version of the Kentucky Derby type horse racing game.

 It currently only contains:
-- The files needs for cooding and not anyting with regards to requirements.
+- The files needed for coding and not anyting with regards to requirements.
-- The folder and image files that are empty.
+- The files in the image folder are empty to pretend image files.
 - The rough draft version of the PyQt6 UI interface.

 Running the game: